backlogmd/backlogmd-utils/README.md

 # backlogmd-utils

+Monorepo for [BacklogMD](https://github.com/backlogmd/backlogmd), a markdown-based project management tool for agentic development.

+Manage your backlog as plain `.md` files directly in your repo.
+No SaaS.
+No lock-in.
+No hidden state.
+Just versioned work items you fully control.

-Monorepo for [BacklogMD](https://github.com/backlogmd/backlogmd) — a markdown-based project management tool.
-Manage your backlog as plain `.md` files and get a live kanban dashboard that watches your changes in real time.
+BacklogMD also gives you a live Kanban dashboard that watches your markdown files and updates in real time.

+It doubles as a transparency layer for your coding agents.
+You can see exactly what they are working on, what is next, and what has been completed, all through Git.

+If backlog files become noisy, simply add them to `.gitignore` and keep your repository clean.

 ## Quick start